openthread/ot-ns/cli/README.md

 * `ccath`  - 802.15.4 CCA Energy Detect (ED) threshold (dBm), in the range -126 to 126.
 * `cslacc` -  802.15.4 Coordinated Sampled Listening (CSL) accuracy in ppm, range 0-255.
 * `cslunc` - 802.15.4 CSL uncertainty in units of 10 microsec, range 0-255.
+* `txintf` - for the `wifi` node type, sets the percentage of Wi-Fi traffic, range 0 to 100.
+Must not be >0 on other node types.

 NOTE: To change global radio model parameters for all nodes, use the [radioparam](#radioparam) command.